 Olympic National Park Lodges for Families

-There is plenty to do at Olympic National Park Lake Quinault Lodge.
-Not only is it right beside the National Park but there is a range of activities for families to do as well.
+Not only is it right beside the National Park, there is also a range of activities for families.

 Olympic National Park Family Friendly Hotels

 A little further away in Sequim is the Olympic View Inn.
-The area has plenty of sights to offer including a lake in Sequim Bay Street Park and there are also plenty of trails in the area for hikes too.
+The area has plenty of sights to offer including a lake in Sequim Bay Street Park and there are also lovely hiking trails.

-Around the hotel, there are great family restaurants with plenty of choice for the whole family.
+Around the hotel, there are great family restaurants with plenty of choice.

 There are several different rooms to choose from and two are pet friendly.
-Therefore you can bring the family dog with you as well.
-It has Wi-Fi and the rooms are comfortable for families.
+The rooms have wifi and are pretty comfortable for families.

 Olympic National Park Family Cabins

-The cabins come with sea views and are fully equipped for all of your family needs.
-They are also spacious and in a beautiful peaceful area.
+The cabins come with sea views and are fully equipped for the needs of a family.
+They are spacious and in a beautiful peaceful area.
 Some cabins come with a firepit outside and there is a private beach for all guests to enjoy.

 Olympic National Park is in the state of Washington.
 However, there are many entry points to the park.
 Choosing the best one depends on where you are coming from.